Agricultural Sciences and Horticultural Sciences

 Interested?
 Just take a look at an exemplary curriculum!

-With a Bachelor’s in Agricultural and Horticultural Sciences, you will be able to solve problems related to the production and marketing of high-quality plant- and animal-based food and non-food products in a focused manner.
+With a Bachelor’s in Agricultural Sciences and Horticultural Sciences, you will be able to solve problems related to the production and marketing of high-quality plant- and animal-based food and non-food products in a focused manner.
 Your specialized knowledge as well as your interdisciplinary knowledge of methods acquired during your studies will help you in this process.

 You will be able to use your experience from the project-oriented modules together with your theoretical knowledge to solve concrete technical problems and transfer them into practice.
 Your methodological understanding and in-depth knowledge of molecular genetics and biotechnology, the analysis of material and energy flows in agricultural and horticultural ecosystems as well as operational and market analysis will serve as a basis for this.
-Your specialized knowledge in the field of agricultural or horticultural sciences completes your profile.
+Your specialized knowledge in the field of agricultural sciences or horticultural sciences completes your profile.

 You will be able to meet society’s demands of the industry in a responsible and competent manner, identifying and resolving conflicts of interest at an early stage.
 An understanding of biological, ecological, economic and business management contexts will help you in this.